subquery/documentation/docs/academy/moonbeam_course/lesson3.md

 }
 ```

-Your file should look like this:
+The entire file should look like this:

 ```graphql
 type Transaction @entity {